Professional Doctorate in Security Risk Management DSyRM

 Part 2 (years 3 and 4)

-This part comprises the professional research and development, leading to a thesis of 40,000 to 50,000 words.
+This part comprises the professional research and development, leading to a thesis of up to 50,000 words.
 This will earn 240 D level credits and is mainly independent study and research, combined with supervision meetings and opportunities to meet with your peers to review and gain critical comment on your progress.

 We use the best and most current research and professional practice, alongside feedback from our students, to make sure course content is relevant to your future career or further studies.